-In this tutorial, we’ll be making a hotdog bun for a little felt hot dog, with a side of toasty felt french fries.
-Hotdogs and buns are So easy to make, and paired with felt chips or the felt french friy pattern below, they make a cute Summer BBQ meal play food set.
+In this tutorial, we’ll be making a hotdog bun for a little felt hot dog with a side of toasty felt french fries.
+Hotdogs and buns are so easy to make!
+Paired with felt chips or felt french fries (get the free pattern below) they make a cute Summer BBQ meal play food set.

 Printable Hot Dog Bun Pattern: